erikmartens/nearbyweather-issue-tracker/README.md

 ## How to Contribute

-> ❗️ To create a ticket, you'll need a [GitHub account](https://github.com/), which is free and easy to do.
-GitHub is a code collaboration platform that allow for easy version and issue tracking.
-It keeps everything organized and easy to track.
+> ❗️ To create a ticket, you'll need a [GitHub account](https://github.com/), which is free and easy to create.
+GitHub is a code collaboration platform that allows for easy version and issue tracking.
+It keeps everything organized and easy to overview.
 Additionally it allows you to engage in the discussion by adding information and feedback to existing issues.

 ### Bug Report